Morita classes of microdifferential algebroids

-By Proposition~\ref{pr:patch}, it follows \begin{corollary} The pointed set $H^1(X; \stkAut(\stkc))$ is in bijection with the pointed set of equivalence classes of stacks locally equivalent to $\stkc$. \end{corollary}
+By Proposition~\ref{pr:patch} it follows immediately \begin{corollary} The pointed set $H^1(X; \stkAut(\stkc))$ is isomorphic to the pointed set of equivalence classes of stacks locally equivalent to $\stkc$. \end{corollary}

-Let us recall how to make the construction \eqref{eq:cohAutA} functorial.
+Let us recall how to make the construction~\eqref{eq:cohAutA} functorial.

-A $2$-group is a category endowed with a group structure both on objects and on morphisms.
-More precisely, a category $\catg$ is a $2$-group if it is a groupoid (i.e.~all morphisms are invertible) and it has a structure $(\stkg,\otimes,\mathbf{1})$ of monoidal category (i.e.~endowed with the categorical analogue of a unital product) which is rigid (i.e.~each object admits the categorical analogue of an inverse with respect to $\otimes$).
-Functors of $2$-groups and transformations between them are monoidal functors and monoidal transformations.
+A $2$-group (also called a \emph{gr}-category in~\cite{Bre94,AN09}) is a category endowed with a group structure both on morphisms and on objects.
+More precisely, a category $\catg$ is a $2$-group if it is a groupoid (i.e.~all morphisms are invertible) and it has a structure $(\catg,\otimes,\mathbf{1})$ of monoidal category such that each object $\objc\in\catg$ has a chosen (right) inverse.
+Functors of $2$-groups and transformations between them are monoidal functors and monoidal transformations, respectively.

-A stack of $2$-groups is a stack $\stkg$ whose sections $\stkg(U)$ are $2$-groups, whose restrictions are functors of $2$-groups and whose transformations between restriction functors are monoidal.
+A stack $\stkg$ is called a stack of $2$-groups (a \emph{gr}-stack in~\cite{Bre94,AN09}) if its categories of sections are $2$-groups, its restrictions are functors of $2$-groups and its transformations between restriction functors are monoidal.
 Functors of stacks of $2$-groups are functors of monoidal stacks.